nuhptr/echomeet-zoom-clone/readme.md

 Echomeet is a web app which clone zoom for better experience.
-It is built using Next.js, Tailwind CSS, Clerk, and stream.
+It is built using Next.js, Tailwind CSS, Clerk, and stream.io

-Minute :2:00:25

 ## Getting Started